Koxx3/SmartESC_STM32_v2/README.md

 Cons :
 - you loose the ability to monitor M365 BMS for now (work in progress), but don't worry, you still have the voltage ;)
+- you loose the ability to update firmwares through bluetooth

 It can interface :
 - the stock M365/G30 display